 Families with children are welcome at the Samhuinn Fire Festival at parental discretion.
 Please familiarise yourself with the Accessibility section above and How To Watch section below before deciding whether or not you feel the event will be appropriate and enjoyable for your little ones.
 We are also hosting a Family Samhuinn event on the afternoon of Sunday 29th October which is specially created and run for the younger members of our community and their grown-ups.

 How To Watch

-The procession itself will begin at 9pm at the top end of the Royal Mile near Edinburgh Castle and will then head down the Mile to West Parliament Square for the main stage performance.
+The procession itself will begin about 9pm at the top end of the Royal Mile near Edinburgh Castle and will then head down the Mile to the Edinburgh Festival Fringe office for the main stage performance.
 The whole route tends to get quite busy, so it’s up to you what you want to see most.
 If you find a good spot on the Royal Mile, you’ll get to see the whole procession as it passes by.
-If you’d rather see the stage performance, heading to West Parliament Square to get a place to stand with a good view will mean missing some of the procession but being able to see what happens on stage.
+If you’d rather see the stage performance, heading to the Edinburgh Festival Fringe officef to get a place to stand with a good view will mean missing some of the procession but being able to see what happens on stage.

 Some intrepid souls do try to follow the procession and then make their way into the Square, but things do tend to get really crowded so while that’s an adventurous option, it may mean being on the move a lot and not getting to see a huge amount.
 If you’re there for action and atmosphere and don’t mind losing a bit of the visual aspect, that can be really exciting.
 If you’d rather see more in one go without rushing about, being stationary may work better for you.